Slimeshot/rsschool-cv/cv.md

 5. https://github.com/slimeshot.
 6. Work experience: Youtube, code-basics (html, css, js), https://learn.javascript.ru/(js), intensiv HTML accademy(js).
 7. Education: Bachelor's degree in electronics and nanoelectronics.
 Master's Degree in Photonics. intensiv HTML accademy(js).
 Youtube.
 8. Level of English: My English level is A2.
 I studied language at school, spoke English in online games.
-Now I work as a guy from America and we communicate in English (using google tanslator).
+Now I work as a guy from America and we communicate in English (using google translator).